Ethan--The Story Behind the Story

 The story of The Dragon King began in 2006 on a pediatric burn unit in Nashville, Tennessee, where I met a boy named Ethan.
 Ethan and his mother, Sarah, were visiting from California over the Thanksgiving holiday when Ethan was burned.
 I heard via a chain of emails that Sarah would not leave her son's side even for food and a request was sent out for people to bring meals directly to the room.
 I arrived with a lunch, a wooden sword and a felt crown only to feel completely inept and helpless at the sight of a bedridden six year old hooked to oxygen, covered in bandages and in a morphine induced sleep.
 Would he ever play with the toys I had brought him?
 Would he survive his new grafts and the many others that were sure to come?
 “What can I do, what can I do?!”
 I thought over and over.

 A story.
 He needs a story--one that tells of his bravery and strength, a story which inspires his imagination--that wonderfully creative space where anything is possible!

 So, I wrote a story for Ethan.
 But, because I considered myself a musician and not a children's author, I didn't quite know what to do with it.
 So, it sat idly in my computer until I lost track of the boy I met at Vanderbilt Children's Hospital.

-And then I realized--it needed music; the language that transcends all time and space and speaks to us regardless of who we are or where we come from.
-Because for me, music is the balm that heals the body, comforts the spirit and knits us together in humanity.
+And then I realized--it needed music; the language that speaks to us regardless of who we are or where we come from.
+Music is the balm that heals the body, comforts the spirit and knits us together in humanity.

 I am still looking for Ethan so that I can finally show him the story I wrote for him.